Taking the time to perform thorough Quality Assurance on a translation project is crucial.

 You’d hope that we didn’t have to mention this, but it’s scary how many translations are not properly proofread!
 When you work with us, the original translator will review the text for grammar and spelling mistakes and check the final typeset document for accuracy.
 It’s important to allow sufficient time to carry out proofreading, so beware any translation quotes with a suspiciously quick turnaround time!
 Additionally, most of our clients opt to carry out a…

 A check translation is where a second translator checks the original translation.
-They then work together with the original translator to comprehensively cover any discrepancies to produce the most effective translation.
+They then work together with the original translator to comprehensively cover any discrepancies to produce the most effective translation services.

 So there you have it, not all translation projects are equal!
 You are putting your (or your client’s) reputation on the line when you carry out a translation project, so it’s important to ask questions of your provider about their QA process.
 At The LOTE Agency, we are regularly assessing our process to find improvements that will benefit our clients and the audiences they are communicating with.